-Church of St. Andrew was built in 1538-1549 on the site of the earlier one.
-In 1610-1617 a tower was added from the west.
-In 1732, the previous brick sacristy was replaced with a new, wooden one, and in turn arcades were added to the walls of the nave and presbytery.
-In 1802, the tower was destroyed by a lightning strike.
-By a happy coincidence, the fire did not spread to the whole building.
+Church of St. Andrew was erected in the years 1538-1549, probably on the site of an earlier sacral building, as the parish in Osiek functioned from the first quarter of the 14th century.
+Perhaps its founder was Seweryn Boner, the then owner of the settlement.
+In the years 1610-1617, a tower was added to the church from the west, and in the first half of the 18th century the brick sacristy was replaced with a new, wooden one, while arcades were added to the walls of the nave and chancel.
+In 1802 the tower burnt down as a result of a lightning strike.
+Fortunately, the fire did not spread to the entire building.

-Church ceased to be used in 1908, when the new building took over the function of the parish church.
-Initially, the historic church was to be dismantled, but the conservator of monuments and the lord of the estate in Osiek, Oskar Rudnicki, did not agree, and they provided the necessary funds for its preservation.
-A thorough renovation took place in the years 1970-1975, and the renovation of the interior and equipment in the 90s of the twentieth century.
+The church ceased to be used in 1908, when the function of the parish was taken over by a new building.
+Initially, the historic church was to be demolished, but the conservator of monuments and the local heir, Oskar Rudnicki, did not allow it.
+They allocated the necessary funds for repairs, although a thorough renovation took place only in the years 1970-1975, and the renovation of the interior and equipment in the 1980s and 1990s.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.